marsipu/mne-pipeline-hd/README.md

 6. Commit changes: `git commit --all `
 7. Push changes to your forked repository on GitHub: `git push`
 8. Make "New pull request" from your new feature branch

-Please report bugs on GitHub as an issue or to me directly (mne.pipeline@gmail.com)